InsiderPants/Neural-Machine-Translation/README.md

 # Neural-Machine-Translation
 Neural Machine Translation by Seq2Seq Model with Attention layer

 This is a sample neural machine translation project with converts english to french.
+Don't expect it to perform as good as google translate because it had been trained on very small dataset.
+You can train on big dataset and I'm sure it will perform good.

 ## Overview
 * It is based on Seq2Seq Rnn model with attention layer.<br/>